ecleipteon/JMSUM/README.md

 # JMSUM
 JMSUM is a script which extracts summaries given a set of .JTL data from Apache JMeter.
 It's usefull when you are valuating data from multiple experiments.

 I Wrote this script to summarize data coming out from multiple automated executions of Apache JMeter.
-The alternative was manually read each JTL test file and manually copy each value doing my stuff.
+The alternative was manually read each JTL test log file and manually copy each value doing my stuff.

 This is the very first time I wrote something in Python and I did it in a couple of hours (yes this is an excuse because the code actually sucks even if it works, at least).